-One of the major key elements that stands out to me in this offering section of chapter 15 is the “aroma” before Him.
-A sweet smelling aroma carries all of the components He has commanded.
+One of the major key elements that stand out to me in this offering section of chapter 15 is the “aroma” before Him.
+A sweet-smelling aroma carries all of the components He has commanded.
 All have to be there for it to be acceptable.
 The Father has the ability to smell the offering and He knows if every component is there or not.
 If a single part is missing, it is not acceptable.

 Read Philippians 4:18, Ephesians 5:2, and 2 Corinthians 2:14-16